 To motivate this methodology, we note that $\pi_{r,n_1}$ is the probability of seeing a letter that is observed exactly $r$ times in the corpus.
 Thus, in a sample of size $n_2$, we expect to see $n_2\pi_{r,n_1}$ such words.
 It follows that

 and hence

 We now illustrate our methodology by applying it to real-world data.
 For simplicity and comparability, we calculate all CIs using the Normal CI given in \eqref{eq: Normal CI}.
-The data comes from X (formerly Twitter).
-The goal is to check if two X accounts are from the same author.
-This is important for the problem of identifying fake accounts.
+The data come from X (formerly Twitter).
+The goal is to check if two X accounts are from the same author, which is important for the problem of identifying fake accounts.
 In this context, the writing samples are comprised of tweets from two accounts.
 These have been preprocessed to remove capitalization, punctuation, and URLs.
-Further, retweets are excluded from the data.
+Furthermore, retweets are excluded from the data.
 All data in this section were obtained from \cite{TwitterData}; see also \cite{TwitterData:paper}.

 We begin by comparing two popular X users: Ariana Grande and Jimmy Fallon.
 The first sample consists of all tweets from Ariana Grande in 2015-2017 and the second consists of all tweets from Jimmy Fallon in 2013-2017.
 The sample from Ariana Grande contains $52647$ words and the one from Jimmy Fallon contains $36365$ words.